aws/aws-auto-scaling-custom-resource/README.md

 aws application-autoscaling describe-scaling-activities --service-namespace custom-resource --resource-id fileb://~/custom-resource-id.txt --max-results 20
 ```

-You should eventually see the following output:
+You should see the following output:
 ```JSON
 {
     "ScalingActivities": [